symfony/symfony-docs/book/internals.rst

 2. The Resolver is called to determine the Controller to execute;

-3. Listeners of the ``core.response`` event can now manipulate the Controller callable the way they want (change it, wrap it, ...);
+3. Listeners of the ``core.controller`` event can now manipulate the Controller callable the way they want (change it, wrap it, ...);

 4. The Kernel checks that the Controller is actually a valid PHP callable;